Oxford dictionary definition of comfort food:

 A baked stuffed potato is also a delicious one dish meal.
 Try stuffing the potato with chili, cheese, veggies, or even granola.

-Our days are still long and we're still look forward to having something good to eat (and fortunate to be able to do so).
-I'm stretching my creativity to come up with tasty ideas for our table.
-An ongoing work in progress.
+As we morph into a return to in person work or school, our days are still long and we still look forward to having something good to eat (and are fortunate to be able to do so).

 Troubadour Coffee Roasters www.troubadourcoffeeroasters.com